-The Michigan Department of Education is launching Cohort 2, Phase 2 of The African American Student Initiative (TAASI): Race, Power, and Privilege.
+The Michigan Department of Education launched Cohort 2, Phase 2 of The African American Student Initiative (TAASI): Race, Power, and Privilege.
 In this session, participants will explore the topic of White Supremacy in Schools.

 Throughout the series, discussion will center on cultural proficiency, which is about learning to respect our own and other’s identities, celebrating cultural differences, mitigating marginalization, disparities, and disproportionality, while systemically integrating behavior that establishes standards for practice that promote cultural diversity, equity and inclusion.